dewey92/jihad-waspada/content/post/covariance-and-contravariance-in-typescript.md

 }
 ```

 We know that `BlogWithImage` is a subtype of `Blog`.
-So when there's a function that expects a `Blog` object, passing a `BlogWithImage` should not make the compiler bark.
+Passing a `BlogWithImage` to a function that expects `Blog` should not make the compiler bark.

 ```ts
 function printTitle(blog: Blog) {